 Of course you can also create a simple digital worksheet as well.
 Take a look at this example below.
 In this BookWidgets worksheet, you can choose between more than 20 different interactive question types.
 The photo question type is just perfect to have some fun with chemistry experiments.

 When teaching your students about pure substances and mixtures, the worksheet widget is the perfect match.
 In this example I used the “Picture drag & drop” question type.
 This makes learning about this subject more visual and interactive.

 Want to give it a try?
 Click on the image to open the example exercise.

 Chemical formulas and equations

 As I’ve said before, the quiz and worksheet offer an enormous choice of question types.
 There are even two question types especially made for chemistry teachers!
-These question types teach students to build ionic compounds and to find out if given chemical equations are balanced or not.
+These question types are perfect for organic chemistry lessons.
+They teach students to build ionic compounds and to find out if given chemical equations are balanced or not.
 I bet you can’t find this question type anywhere else!

 Take a look at this example below.

 So, we’re at the end of this post.
 These online chemistry lesson ideas are just the tip of the iceberg.
 With the right imagination and ideas, you can make any exercise you want.

 Join our Facebook BookWidgets user group and share your ideas with other teachers, ask for advice and get inspired by others.

 Not yet a BookWidgets account?
 No problem, you can start for free and create your first widget or exercise right here: